synccentric/cashier/UPGRADE.md

 }
 ```

-Due to these changes, the `Synccentric\Cashier\Card` class has been replaced with `Synccentric\Cashier\PaymentMethod` class and the old card methods on the Billable trait were removed.
+Due to these changes, the `Laravel\Cashier\Card` class has been replaced with `Laravel\Cashier\PaymentMethod` class and the old card methods on the Billable trait were removed.

 For more information regarding storing payment methods, review the [Setup Intents](#setup-intents) documentation below.